 Hundreds of dedicated individuals help the League’s homeless animals by training dogs, socializing cats, counseling adopters, and performing numerous other tasks at our center.
 The League offers regular orientation and training sessions for both new and seasoned volunteers.

-The League offers a range of positive reinforcement dog training classes—everything from basic manners to agility skills—for all dogs.
+The League offers a range of positive reinforcement dog training classes.
 Class tuition is deliberately kept affordable to encourage people to train their dogs using the most modern, humane, and effective methods. http://www.warl.org/images/uploads/Local_Dog_Trainers.pdf

 Each year, millions of dogs and cats are euthanized in U.S. shelters due to a lack of resources and adopters.
 Millions more are abandoned to die on city streets and country roads.

 In response to this pet overpopulation crisis, The League provides low-cost spay/neuter for cats and dogs of income-qualified people living in the District of Columbia.

 With as many as 150 dogs and cats available at any given time, the League is one of the largest companion animal adoption centers in the country.
 All of the animals receive full medical and behavioral evaluations, and our adoption staff is adept at working with people to ensure their new family member’s successful transition into a permanent, loving home.

 After the adoption, the League is always there to help with behavior consultations, positive reinforcement dog training classes, and any other advice an adopter may need.

 The Love Fund provides medical care for seriously sick and injured animals in our shelter.
 Each year the fund assists hundreds of animals suffering from fractures, infectious diseases, and other life-threatening conditions.
 The Love Fund is supported entirely through the generous donations of concerned individuals